KnapsackPro/knapsack/README.md

     # Step for Cucumber
     - bundle exec rake knapsack:cucumber:
         parallel: true # Caution: there are 8 spaces indentation!

+    # Step for Minitest
+    - bundle exec rake knapsack:minitest:
+        parallel: true # Caution: there are 8 spaces indentation!
 ```

 Now everything should works.
-You will get warning at the end of rspec/cucumber results if time execution will take too much.
+You will get warning at the end of rspec/cucumber/minitest results if time execution will take too much.

 ### Info for Travis users